 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 Across the street from hip Santana Row, the Winchester Mystery House is both a piece of San Jose history and, according to some, a tourist trap.
 The incredibly superstitious Sarah Winchester – heiress to the firearm fortune – built this monstrous structure in the late 19th and early 20th centuries.
 The estate boasts 161 rooms and a bevy of mind-boggling designs, such as a staircase to nowhere, secret passageways, a séance room and the Hall of Fires, which is equipped with four fireplaces and three hot air registers.
 While some visitors appreciate the architectural oddities, others quickly grow bored of the furniture-less rooms.
 Still, you might consider a visit: The house is one of San Jose's oldest homes, and some people won't believe you've truly seen the city if you don't make a quick stop here.
 What's more, it's a California Historical Landmark.
 Reviewers who visited with tweens and teens said it proved an entertaining activity for the whole family.

-Just a short drive west of downtown, the Winchester Mystery House offers Behind-the-Scenes ($27), Mansion ($30) and Grand Estate ($35) tours.
-And the estate maintains a complicated schedule of operating hours, so please check out the website before your trip.
+Just a short drive west of downtown, the Winchester Mystery House offers Behind-the-Scenes, Mansion and Grand Estate tours (prices vary by tour type, ranging from $25 to $44 per person).
+The estate maintains a complicated schedule of operating hours, so check the website before your trip.